pravin/hugo-theme-prav/README.md

 pygmentsCodeFences = "true"
 pygmentsStyle = "perldoc"

+# If you want to track using GA or use disqus for comments, uncomment the
+# below and add the right value
 #googleanalytics = ""
 #disqusShortname = ""

-# Below settings are used throughout the theme.
-Please update
+# The settings below are used throughout the theme.
+# Please change them!
 [params]
   title = "Hugo Theme - Prav"
   tagline = "Lorem ipsum dolor sit amet, consectetur adipiscing elit." author = "Pravin Paratey"

+# If you do not want a social icon, just comment it out
+# Please update the following
 [social]
   email = "mailto:pravin@paratey.com"
   facebook = "https://www.facebook.com/pravin.paratey"